-As the lights go down a single white circle (like a full moon) is illuminated; the shadow of a hand appears in the circle – two hands.
-Then with a deft movement the hands have transformed into a bird, a rabbit, a flowing river or a man's face, and the audience are laughing, gasping and demanding to know “How does he do that?”
+As the lights go down the shadow of a hand appears on an illuminated screen – two hands; with a deft movement the hands have transformed into a bird, a rabbit, a flowing river or a man's face, and the audience are laughing, gasping and demanding to know “How does he do that?”

 What is this magic of light and dark that so transfixes young and old?
 It is the ancient art of Hand Shadows (or Shadowgraphy) - the art of creating and animating shadow images using little more than the performer's hands.
 In Drew Colby's hands the artform is a source of comedy, beauty and wonder.